cslarsen/csl.name/_drafts/luajit-cpp.md

 The code here is <a href="https://github.com/cslarsen/luajit-cpp">available on GitHub</a>.

-There are obvious upsides to using LuaJIT: It's considerably faster than plain Lua, and it comes with a really nice way of loading shared libraries.
+There are obvious upsides to using LuaJIT: It's considerably faster than plain Lua — up to <a href="http://luajit.org/performance.html">a hundred times faster</a> —  and it comes with a really nice way of loading shared libraries through its FFI library.

 First, let's start off by creating a <a href="http://www.oracle.com/technetwork/articles/servers-storage-dev/mixingcandcpluspluscode-305840.html">hybrid